inceptjs/incept.js/docs/start.md

 Incept will automatically call the exported function and pass its context so you can freely define how your plugin interacts with the system.
-The code above does the fallowing.
+The code above does the following.

  - Uses `app.public()` to allow people to access the public folder freely
  - Adds two react specific routes with `app.withReact.route()`